Hospitality Management & Tourism Internship Program

 - As part of the 1,000 hours of hospitality work experience requirement, Hospitality Management & Tourism majors need to meet the school’s hospitality management internship experience requirement by working at least 250 hours (480 hours for students accepted before 2014-15) in one or more internships while taking the HFT 3941 - Management Internship course.

 - Each fall, the Dedman School of Hospitality’s Internship Expo brings leading hospitality organizations to the Florida State University campus seeking students specifically for internship opportunities.

 - Top hospitality industry partners of the Dedman School of Hospitality in the U.S. and abroad regularly offer a limited number of internship positions that we advertise to our students.
-See examples below of our Ireland Internship Program and Resort Management Concentration Internship.
+See examples below of our Ireland Internship Program and Resort & Vacation Rental Management Concentration Internship.

 - Approval.
 Upon acquiring an internship, a Hospitality Management & Tourism major needs to have it approved by Alishia Piotrowski.
 Once the internship is approved, you will be signed up for the required course, HFT 3941 - Management Internship.